papivot/pace-docs/PKS Harbor integration.md

 > `export DOCKER_CONTENT_TRUST_SERVER=https://[Harbor_fqdn]:4443`
 > `export DOCKER_CONTENT_TRUST=1`

 Now when we push the image to the Harbor registry, the image will be signed and uploaded.
+This can be validated in the Harbor UI.

 > `docker push [Harbor_fqdn]/project-public-a/alpine:v2`